 Self-publishing is when an author publishes their work without a traditional book publisher.
 This allows the author to retain control of all creative decisions, publishing costs, and royalty profits.
-Self-publishing has been around for centuries.
-But within the past few years, it’s evolved into a multi-billion dollar industry that empowers all writers to take control of their book publishing dreams and sell their books just as they envisioned.
+This method has been around for centuries, recently evolving into a multi-billion dollar industry.
+It empowers writers to take control of their book publishing dreams and sell their books just as they envisioned.

 Many authors find themselves weighing the pros and cons of self-publishing vs. traditional publishing.
-While both offer many benefits, self-publishing lends itself to more creative control, as well as faster publication time and a higher percentage of royalties.
+Both options offer many benefits.
+However, self-publishing lends itself to more creative control, as well as faster publication time and a higher percentage of royalties.

 When you choose to self-publish your book, you have the independence to decide every step in your publishing journey, including: